 Note that this proposal is totally new idea that has never discussed in ITU-R Study, including the radio astronomy industry, and has not also proposed by written contribution in WRC-23.
 In addition, this is not CEPT proposal, and CEPT mentioned that they can go along with these provisions if other Regions agree.
 From APT coordinator perspective, it is suggested that APT keep ACP (i.e. pfd limit).

 Issue A (694-960 MHz) There is no ACP, but 13 APT Members (Australia, Indonesia, Japan, Korea, Malaysia, Maldives, Micronesia, Papua New Guinea, Philippines, Thailand, Tonga and Vanuatu) propose the use of HIBS, while China and Iran propose NOC for this frequency band, APT Members are encouraged to participate in the discussions.
-It is emphasized that in the previous SWG 4A3, China mentioned that it had initially proposed NOC but was considering other directions at this stage.
 APT Coordinator may seek to update APT views at future APT Coordination Meetings as progress is made.

 Note: Coordinators are encouraged to conduct informal consultation with interested APT Members on the issues/topics under no. 2 and inform the outcomes of consultation to the Coordination Meeting.
 Coordinators can also organize coordination meetings on the respective agenda items whenever necessary.